ni/monodrive-documentation/docs/LV_client/quick_start/LabVIEW_run_examples.md

 ### Radar with Kalman Filter Example

-The Radar with Kalman Filtering Example, *mono_radar_with_kalman_filter_cpp_dll.vi*, demonstrates the use of a Kalman, filtered to apply the EGO vehicle's brakes during an Automatic Emergency Braking (AEB) scenario.
+The Radar with Kalman Filtering Example, *mono_radar_with_kalman_filter_cpp_dll.vi*, demonstrates a compiled C++ DLL with implementation of a Kalman Filter.
+The Kalman Filter applies to the AoA from monoDrive's Radar sensor when the EGO vehicle brakes during an Automatic Emergency Braking (AEB) scenario.
 This example is intended to be used with the monoDrive Simulator's "Highway Track" map and the "Car-to-Car-Rear-Stationary.json" trajectory.

 <div class="img_container">
     <img class='wide_img' src="../imgs/kalman.png"/>